Building Expertise and Enhancing Care Delivery

 A telecommunity for Ohio’s Coordinated Specialty Care for First Episode Psychosis team members.
 A public service offered by the Best Practice for Schizophrenia Treatment (BeST) Center in NEOMED’s Department of Psychiatry and funded by the Ohio Department of Mental Health and Addiction Services.

-Will meet second and fourth Thursdays of every month, Noon – 1:30 p.m.
+Meets second Thursday of the month from 9 – 10:30 a.m. and fourth Thursday of every month from Noon – 1:30 p.m.

 To learn more email firstname.lastname@example.org.